glorialulu/TSNet/docs/results.rst

     - Flowrate at end node [:math:`m^3/s`]

-The result for each attribute is a Numpy array, the length of which equals the total number of simulation time steps (:math:`tn`).
+The result for each attribute is a Numpy array, representing the time history of the simulation results, the length of which equals the total number of simulation time steps (:math:`tn`).
-The array represents the time history of the simulation results at each time steps.

 For example, the results of head, emitter discharge and demand discharge at node 'JUNCTION-105' can be accessed by: